-The UKCBC is very proud of the innovations, ideas and inspiration that come from the European members of the UKCBC’s global community.
+UKCBC is very proud to work with European staff and students.
 We recognise that there is a great deal of uncertainty around the decision to leave the European Union.

-As David Cameron stated, there will be no immediate changes following the EU Referendum, including in the circumstances of British citizens living in the EU, and European citizens living here.
+As David Cameron stated, there will be no immediate changes following the EU Referendum, including in the circumstances of British citizens living in the EU, and European citizens living in the UK.

 For students, visitors, businesses and entrepreneurs who are already in the UK or who wish to come here, there will be no immediate changes to visa policies.